SanjayRajaS-CIT/DIET-RECOMMENDATION-SYSTEM/README.md

 This program takes relevent attributes about a person's health and diet data.
 Then, process it using KNN to identify his/her preferable diet.

-Input Taken : veg/non-veg ,nutrient type,afflicted disease,diet type
+Input Taken : veg/non-veg , nutrient deficiency , afflicted disease , diet type

 Output : Prefer diets.